-- 4.2.1.
-Applications for admissions to the BA (MCJ) and B.M.S. courses are to be submitted online, and the admission process includes an Entrance Test.
-Please look up the details on the Home Page of the College website. - 4.2.2.
+4.2.1.
+Applications for admissions to the following courses: BA (MCJ), B.M.S. and MA in Public Policy, MA in Psychology, MSc in Big Data Analytics and MSc in Physics (Astrophysics), are to be submitted online, and the admission process includes an Entrance Test.
+Please look up the details on the Home Page of the College website.

+- 4.2.2.
 For: B.A. / B.Sc. / B.Com. / BA (MCJ). / B.M.S. / B.Sc.
-(IT); and, the First Year Masters Courses which include M.Sc. in Botany, Biotechnology, Big Data Analytics, Geology, Life Sciences, Microbiology and Physics (Astrophysics) and M.A. in AIHCA, Public Policy and Psychology the College has an Online Application System through a facility on its website.
+(IT); and, the Masters Courses in Botany, Biotechnology, Geology, Life Sciences and Microbiology and M.A. in AIHCA, the College has an Online Application System through a facility on its website.
 This facility is made available from the second half of May.
 An incomplete application will not be considered for admission. - 4.2.3.
-Admission to B.Com. is through the College Office (Commerce Section), by filling up and submitting a form and through an interview with the Vice Principal (Commerce) or his representative.
+Admission to B.Com. is through the College Office (Commerce Section), by filling up and submitting a form and through an interview with the Vice Principal (Commerce) or his representative. - 4.2.4.

-- 4.2.4.
 The University of Mumbai has made it mandatory for all candidates seeking admission to the First Year courses in the Degree Colleges to fill in the 'Pre-Admission Online Registration Form which is available on (http://mum.digitaluniversity.in). - 4.2.5.
 Actual admissions to all courses will be on the announced days, through a meeting with the candidate and a Parent/Guardian.
 The offer of admission will be notified on the College website and on the College Notice Board.
 On being admitted, the student will have to submit the following documents (Original plus attested photocopies): - 4.2.5.1.
 Class XII Statement of Marks - 4.2.5.2.
 Baptism Certificate (for Minority Christian community only) - 4.2.5.3.
 Caste Certificate (wherever applicable) - 4.2.5.4.
-Documentary Evidence for Special Category Status (Refer Section 4.1.10. from 4.1.10.1. to 4.1.10.3., page 26) - 4.2.5.5.
+Documentary Evidence for Special Category Status (Refer Section 4.1.11. from 4.1.11.1. to 4.1.11.3., page 27) - 4.2.5.5.
 Passing Certificate (required for getting the Eligibility Certificate) - 4.2.5.6.
 Migration Certificate (required for getting the Eligibility Certificate)